 - All employees will experience Lean over the next 2 years

-- Apply lean thinking to achieve the long term vision.
+- Applying Lean thinking to achieve the long term vision.

 - The leaders style defines the priorities for the value set.

-- The value set is mirrored through middle managers to Team Leaders and directly by all people in contact with SLT members.
+- The value set is mirrored through middle managers to Team Leaders and directly by all people in contact with Senior Leadership Team members.

-- The mirroring of the new style becomes the new behaviour
+- The mirroring of the new style becomes the new behavior

 |Do:||Use structured problem solving at the lowest level for the most important problems;|

 Schedule time to attend daily quick meetings (typically stand up) meetings